Why do teeth become discolored?

 Before beginning a tooth whitening treatment with Dr. Moser, she will ask questions about your health history, lifestyle, and habits to help her understand not only the root cause of your discoloration but to help you identify habits that you can adopt to prevent re-staining your teeth.
 The last thing you want to is to stain your newly-brightened smile.

-Dr. Moser will start your treatment by identifying the current shade of your teeth to identify a beginning and end point for the shade of your smile.
-Your teeth whitening treatment follows four simple steps:
+Dr. Moser will start your treatment by identifying the current shade of your teeth to identify a beginning and end point for the shade of your smile, she will also identify the source of the discolorations and create a custom plan created for your specific needs to insure the best results possible.
+Your teeth whitening treatment could include a combination of at home, day or night applications for a couple of weeks and an in-office application at the end of the at home process.

 - Trays or Gels: These are often advertised as comparable to the treatment you’d receive at the dentists but are touted as more affordable and something you can complete in your own home.
 The truth is: the chemical solution in these products is often much weaker than would be used in a dentist’s office, and awkward poorly fitting trays can make this DIY option a real hassle and a waste of money.